mozilla/glean/docs/user/reference/yaml/pings.md

 #### `data_reviews`

-A list of URIs to any data collection reviews _responses_ relevant to the metric.
+A list of URIs to any data collection review _responses_ relevant to the metric.

 ### Optional parameters